 Preparation

-3. Add besan, rice flour, ajwain, red chili powder, salt, garam masala, ginger or ginger garlic paste and turmeric to a mixing bowl.
+- ½ teaspoon ginger or ginger garlic paste.
 You can also make a fine paste of 1 small onion and green chili and add it to the mixture.
 I have used coarse besan here which yields crunchy bajji.
 You can also add 1 tbsp of semolina for the crunch.
-You can substitute riceflour with corn flour.
+Or You can substitute rice flour with corn flour.

-4. Add enough water and make a batter that is not too thick or too thin.
+3. Add water little by little and begin to mix to a smooth paste.
+Start with 4 to 5 tablespoons water and add more to make a batter that is not too thick or too runny.

-5. If the batter is too thick it will not coat the potato slices.
-If it is too thin then the slices will not hold the batter.
+4. If the batter is too thick it will not coat the potato slices.
+If it is too runny then the slices will not hold the batter.

-6. Heat oil until hot enough.
-If it is very hot, aloo it will turn brown without cooking inside.
+6. Heat oil in a deep fry pan until hot enough.
+Do a test, drop a small portion of batter to the oil.
+It should come up without turning brown.
+This is the right temperature.
+If it is very hot, aloo pakora will turn brown outside without cooking inside.
 If it is not hot enough they will soak up lot of oil.
+So the oil must be medium hot.

-7. Dip each slice in the batter and gently drop them in the hot oil.
-Keep stirring and fry until golden.
+7. Dip each slice in the batter and gently slide them in the hot oil.
+Do not disturb for 2 mins and let the aloo pakora firm up.
+Later keep stirring and fry until golden.
 They usually take about 3 to 4 mins to cook well and turn golden.
 However it may also depend on the thickness of the slices.

 Serve aloo pakora with a cup of hot tea or with any chutney or sauce.